Improving the Quality of AI-Translated Subtitles

 00:00:07,902 --> 00:00:11,958

-Disadvantages Besides wasting tokens, it may also cause subtitle formatting errors during translation, resulting in the translated output no longer being a valid SRT subtitle format.
-For example, English symbols ,: may be incorrectly changed to Chinese symbols, or line numbers and timestamp lines may be merged into one line.
+Disadvantages: Besides wasting tokens, it may cause subtitle formatting errors in the translation, making the result no longer a valid SRT subtitle format.
+For example, English punctuation marks ,: may be incorrectly changed to Chinese punctuation, or line numbers and timestamps may be merged into one line.

-Method Two: Sending Only the Subtitle Text Content, Then Replacing the Corresponding Text in the Original Subtitle with the Translated Result.
+Method 2: Send Only the Subtitle Text Content, Then Replace the Corresponding Text in the Original Subtitles with the Translation.

-Organic molecules have been discovered in the Pentastar system.
+Organic molecules have been discovered in the Five Old Star System.

-Advantages Ensures that the translated result is always a valid SRT subtitle format.
+It has been a year since the microwave imaging mission began.Advantages: Ensures the translation result is always a valid SRT subtitle format.

-To solve this problem, the software supports translating multiple lines at once, defaulting to 15 lines of subtitles, which can partially address the context.
+To address this, the software supports translating multiple lines at once, defaulting to 15 lines of subtitles, which can partially account for context.

-However, this introduces a new problem: different languages have different grammatical rules and sentence structures, so the original 15 lines may be translated into 14 lines, 13 lines, etc., especially when the preceding and following lines are grammatically part of the same sentence.
+However, this introduces a new issue: Different languages have different grammar rules and sentence structures, which may cause the original 15 lines to become 14, 13, etc., especially when the preceding and following lines are part of the same sentence grammatically.

-However, it must be noted that the problems mentioned in the first method may occur, resulting in an invalid SRT subtitle, possibly resulting in parsing errors or loss of all content after the error.
-It is recommended to use this method only on sufficiently intelligent models, such as GPT-4 or larger models.
-If it is a locally deployed model, it is not recommended to use this method.
-Due to hardware resource limitations, locally deployed models are generally small and not intelligent enough, making it easier to encounter translation format errors.
+Note: The issues mentioned in the first method may occur, resulting in an invalid SRT subtitle format, potentially causing parsing errors or loss of all content after the error.
+It is recommended to use this method only with sufficiently intelligent models, such as GPT-4o-mini or larger models.
+If using a locally deployed model, this method is not recommended.
+Due to hardware limitations, locally deployed models are generally small, less intelligent, and more prone to formatting errors in translation results.

 Enabling the First Translation Method:

-Menu -- Tools/Options -- Advanced Options -- Subtitle Translation Area -- Send complete subtitles when performing AI intelligent translation
+Menu → Tools/Options → Advanced Options → Subtitle Translation Area → Send Complete Subtitles During AI Translation

 Adding a Glossary

-**During translation, be sure to use** the glossary I provide for term translation to maintain consistency.
+**During translation, be sure to use** the glossary I provide for translating terms to maintain consistency.
 The specific glossary is as follows:

 * Transformer -> Transformer